vyperlang/vyper/docs/control-structures.rst

 A Vyper contract cannot call directly between two external functions.
 If you must do this, you can use an :ref:`interface <interfaces>`.

 .. note::
     For external functions with default arguments like ``def my_function(x: uint256, b: uint256 = 1)`` the Vyper compiler will generate ``N+1`` overloaded function selectors based on ``N`` default arguments.
-Consequently, the ABI signature for a function excludes optional arguments when their default values are used in the function call.
+Consequently, the ABI signature for a function (this includes interface functions) excludes optional arguments when their default values are used in the function call.

     .. code-block:: vyper